 These findings “…point us to the biological mechanisms that are being affected by those drugs.
 Hopefully, now we can find drugs that would have similar effects on the brain without changing the blood sugar levels,” said Vahram Haroutunian, professor of psychiatry and neuroscience of the Icahn School of Medicine at Mount Sinai.

 With as many as six million Americans currently diagnosed with Alzheimer's disease, and a predicted increase to 14 million diagnoses over the next 40 years, it is crucial for medical scientists to gain ground on more fully comprehending the root cause, effective treatment options, and eventually a cure for this disease that has truly become an epidemic.

-Midnight Sun Home Care, providers of top caregivers Anchorage AK residents deserve, continue to keep track of these along with other breakthroughs, while offering the best quality care that maximizes general wellbeing while giving members of the family essential peace of mind.
-Our in home caregivers in Anchorage AK are fully trained and highly skilled in helping manage many of the more difficult facets of Alzheimer’s disease, such as wandering, aggression, sundowning, inappropriate behaviors, and many more.
-And our objective is always to be certain that seniors with dementia are able to live life to its fullest potential, while remaining secure and comfortable in their home.
+Midnight Sun Home Care, providers of top caregivers Anchorage, AK residents deserve, continue to keep track of these along with other breakthroughs, while offering the best quality care that maximizes general wellbeing while giving members of the family essential peace of mind.
+Our in home caregivers in Anchorage, AK are fully trained and highly skilled in helping manage many of the more difficult facets of Alzheimer’s disease, such as wandering, aggression, sundowning, inappropriate behaviors, and many more.
+And our objective is always to be certain that seniors with Alzheimer's in Anchorage and the surrounding areas are able to live life to its fullest potential, while remaining secure and comfortable in their home.